numenta/NAB/README.md

 #### To Analyze Your Results Only

+It is assumed you have git, python 2.7 and pip installed by this point.

 ##### Download this repository

     cd ~/
     git clone https://github.com/numenta/NAB.git

+##### Install Python Requirements

+    cd nab
+    (sudo) pip install -r requirements.txt

 #### To Replicate Our Results

+It is assumed you have NuPIC installed by this point.

 ##### Update NuPIC to the correct commit to replicate the paper's results